Study collection

 - Placebo group – 2 capsules of filler/day

-Questionnaire survey on skin luster and suppleness
+Questionnaire survey on skin radiance and smoothness

 Results: